lammps/lammps/doc/src/fix_wall_flow.rst

-Since in most cases simulated systems are not ideal gas, the need for multiple walls might arise, as a single wall may not be sufficient for maintaining a stationary flow without congestions manifesting as areas with increased density located upstream from static obstacles.
+Since in most cases simulated systems are not ideal gas, the need for multiple walls might arise, as a single wall may not be sufficient for maintaining a stationary flow without congestion manifesting as areas with increased density located upstream from static obstacles.

 For the same reason, the actual temperature and velocity of the generated